Index of /sereno/csurf

 [test, re-edit, re-mk, etc, no need to redo mk0]

-The architectures that are currently known/tested are:
+The architectures that are currently known/well-tested are:

-Darwin-x86_64 (mac)
+Darwin-x86_64 (64-bit)

 Older also working, less maintained:

-Darwin-ppc (macPPC, older tarfile, 2022)
+Darwin-ppc (macPPC, slightly older tarfile, 2022)

 Darwin-i386 (no curr tarfile)

-IRIX64-mips (irix, older tarfile, 2022)
+IRIX64-mips (irix, slightly older tarfile, 2022)

 IRIX-mips (irix, no curr tarfile)